iaingoh26-dev/Demonstrating-HuggingFace-Pipelines/README.md

 print(result)
 # Output: {'answer': 'a high level API for inference of LLMs'}
 ```
-> 💡 The AI can only answer using the context you give it — like an open-book exam!
+>  The AI can only answer using the context you give it

 ---

-## 📝 4.
-Text Summarization
+##  4. Text Summarization
 > **What it does:** Takes a long piece of text and makes it shorter

 ```python